Breed standard: Contents of a breed standard

 Breed standards cover the externally observable qualities of the animal such as appearance, movement, and temperament.
 The exact format of the breed standard varies, as breed standards are not scientific documents and change as the needs of the members of the organization which authors them change.
 In general, a breed standard may include history of the breed, a narrative description of the breed, and details of the ideal externally observable structure and behavior for the breed.
 Certain deviations from the standard are considered faults.
 A large degree of deviation from the breed standard, an excess of faults, or certain defined major faults, may indicate that the animal should not be bred, although its fitness for other uses may not be impeded by the faults.
 An animal that closely matches (conforms to) the breed standard for its species and breed is said to have good conformation.

 Examples of use

 In the American Poultry Association breed standards for poultry, for example, ducks and geese are divided by weight, and chicken breeds are divided by size.
 Chickens are also divided into egg laying, meat, and ornamental varieties.
 In cattle, breed standards allow for comparisons and the selection of the best breeds to raise.

+The National Pigeon Association in the U.S. divides breeds into several categories, including form, owl and frills, croppers and pouters, doves, and more.

-There is breed standard for dogs, cats, horses, chicken breeds, and others.
+There is breed standard for dogs, cats, horses, chicken breeds, pigeons and others.
 The standard is used as a comparative parameter for judging animals in conformation shows competitions.